Danaroth83/Band-Assignment/README.md

 The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

-You have to reference the paper below if you wnt to use this code in any scientific publication.
+You have to reference the paper below if you use this code and its results, as it is or in any modified version, in any scientific publication.

 Reference:
 Picone, D., Restaino, R., Vivone, G., Addesso, P., Dalla Mura, M., & Chanussot, J. (2017).
 Band Assignment Approaches for Hyperspectral Sharpening.
 IEEE Geoscience and Remote Sensing Letters, 14(5), 739-743.